AlbericTrancart/portfolio/src/pages/2017/11/prevent-the-css-being-a-chore/index.md

 ---
-title: "Prevent CSS From Being A Chore"
+title: "Prevent The CSS From Being A Chore"
 description: "Last month I presented a talk @ HumanTalks Paris about CSS and what you can do to prevent it from being a chore.
 Having unreadable CSS files of thousands of lines is neither fun nor good for business."
-slug: prevent-css-being-a-chore
+slug: prevent-the-css-being-a-chore
 thumbnail: ./thumbnail.jpg
 date: 2017-11-23
 tags: ["Web development", "CSS"]